-- Take ESL 095 - Introduction to College - This class is for ESL Levels 4, 5 & 6 to learn about college, financial aid, programs of study, and the requirements to enter college.
+- Take ESL 095 - Introduction to College - This class is for ESL Levels 4, 5 & 6 to learn about college, financial aid, areas of study, and the requirements to enter college.
 You should take this class 6-12 months before you plan to begin college classes.

 - Decide what you want to study.
 The college has many choices.
 You need to decide if you want a short-term job training certificate or professional degree, or if you plan to transfer to a university to finish your Bachelor’s Degree!